ccollie/valkey-rfc/TimeSeries.md

 Module data types (including timeseries) can implement a callback function that will be triggered for TimeSeries objects to rewrite its data as command/s.
-From the AOF callback, we will handle AOF rewrite by saving a TS.LOAD command with the key, TTL, and serialized value of the corresponding bloom object.
+From the AOF callback, we will handle AOF rewrite by saving a TS.LOAD command with the key, TTL, and serialized value of the corresponding time series object.

 ### Migrating workloads from RedisTimeSeries: